chengkuangan/pgwdemo/README.md

 <br>
 * Red Hat AMQ Streams Operator
 * Prometheus Operator
+<br><br>Please refer to [Deploying Promethues and Grafana on OpenShift](https://braindose.blog/2020/06/15/how-monitor-container-application-resources-openshift/) for more detail.

 4. Finally, run the following command to change to `bin` directory and execute the `deployDemo.sh`.
 Make sure you login to OpenShift with the correct user.
 Please note that this .sh script must be ran from within the `bin` directory.
 Follow through the installation prompts.
 ```